zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

 ```

-5. Advance to your target frame and when you land on it, Press A to obtain the Pokemon (or interact if that's the final screen).
+5. Advance to your target frame and when you land on it, Press A to obtain the Pokemon or begin a battle with the Pokemon.

 Congrats!
 You should now have the Pokemon you wanted.
 If not, you can reset the game and try again.